How to handle journalists during a protest

 A professional eviction team will mean that journalists will not have any ammunition to point the finger, either at the team or at your organisation.

 At the National Eviction Team, we instruct our enforcement agents to only say, when asked, that they are enforcing a writ on behalf of the court and that they cannot comment further.
-Protecting our clients’ reputation is of the utmost importance to us.
+Protecting our clients’ reputations is of the utmost importance to us.

 Remember that everyone’s a journalist now